-There are two principal mechanisms by which activated carbon removes contaminants from water; absorption, and catalytic reduction, a process involving the attraction of negatively-charged contaminant ions to the positively-charged activated carbon.
+There are two principal mechanisms by which activated carbon removes contaminants from water; absorption, and catalytic reduction.
 Organic compounds are removed by absorption and residual disinfectants such as chlorine and chloramines are removed by catalytic reduction.

 Activated carbon adsorption proceeds through 3 basic steps